Sonya Rademeyer

 photo credit: Beatriz M Barrio

 A collaboration with dancer Kimberly Burger (South Africa) and experimental musician MartinoMusic in real-time.
-Performed at Youngblood Gallery, the conceptual relationship between 'friend and foe' is explored in response to a call from Doctors Without Borders.
+Performed at Youngblood Gallery (Cape Town) the conceptual relationship between 'friend and foe' is explored in response to a call from Doctors Without Borders.

 Blogpost here